search_global

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like query_fact or get_constraints.
-No context on prerequisites, limitations, or exclusions.
+No guidance is provided on when to use this tool versus alternatives like 'query_fact' or other search-related tools.
+There is no mention of prerequisites, context, or exclusions, leaving the agent without decision support.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.